 Epcot is arguably Disney’s best park for adults, featuring futuristic rides, cultural themes and many, many places to eat and drink.
 Until the last few years, Epcot was the only park on Walt Disney World property to serve beer, wine

-To accomplish Drinking Around the World, you enter Epcot’s World Showcase, choose to begin on the right with Canada or go left to Mexico, and then proceed to drink an alcoholic beverage from each of the 11 countries in the World Showcase in one day.
+To accomplish Drinking Around the World, you enter Epcot’s World Showcase, and go right to Canada or go left to Mexico, and then proceed to drink an alcoholic beverage from each of the 11 countries in the World Showcase in one day.
 You may be wondering how much this will end up costing?
 We’ve listed the cost of Drinking Around the World with a lowest to highest structure starting with your first step into the park.

 Also, we recommend that you take a look at our list of 60 Things You Must Do in the World Showcase and our Insider’s Guide to Epcot Dining.
 They’re both great side-by-side resources when you’re looking for things to do & eat while you’re drinking around the world.

 Before You Enter the Park